dougbinks/enkiTS/README.md

    // create a task, can re-use this to get allocation occurring on startup pTask = enkiCreateTaskSet( g_pTS, ParalleTaskSetFunc );

-   enkiAddTaskSetToPipe( g_pTS, pTask, NULL, 1); // NULL args, setsize of 1
+   enkiAddTaskSetToPipe( g_pTS, pTask); // defaults are NULL args, setsize of 1

    // wait for task set (running tasks if they exist)
    // since we've just added it and it has no range we'll likely run it.